decauxx/cline-template/README.md

 When contributing to projects using this template:

+1. Fork this repository
-1. Update coding standards in `.clinerules/coding.md` to align with current best practices
+2. Update coding standards in `.clinerules/coding.md` to align with current best practices
-2. Update documentation according to `.clinerules/documentation.md`
+3. Update documentation according to `.clinerules/documentation.md`
-3. Record significant changes in `CHANGELOG.md`
+5. Submit a pull request

 ## 📄 License

-This template is provided as-is for use in your projects.
+This template is licensed under the terms of the MIT license.It is provided as-is for use in your projects.
 Modify and adapt as needed for your specific requirements.

 ## 🔗 Related Resources